Annesley Woodhouse Quarry

 Grazing animalsOn occasion there are grazing animals present.
 Signs will be put up on gates and entrances as and when they are present.
 Usually Hebridean sheep conservation graze the site.
 Please keep dogs on a lead at all times when the sheep are on site and away from the livestock.

-Two stiles can be used for access to the reserve, the first being on Salmon Lane, on the south western corner of the reserve.
+If you have a permit, two stiles can be used for access to the reserve, the first being on Salmon Lane, on the south western corner of the reserve.
 The second stile is on the north-eastern corner of the reserve located on a public right of way from Annesley Woodhouse.

 When to visit